gajrajgchouhan/felicity/README.md

 # felicity -- medicine made easy
 ## Overview

 We are building a DApp that allows users to store medical records electronically using blockchain.
-We have used <b>Ethereum</b> and <b>IPFS</b>, which enables storing medical records in a decentralized way while keeping the medical redords secure.
+We have used <b>Ethereum</b> and <b>IPFS</b>, which enables storing medical records in a decentralized way, keeping the medical redords secure!

-The user enters an image of the medical record which gets stored in IPFS which returns a hash code which is then stored on the ethereum blockchain.
+The user enters an image of the medical record which gets stored in IPFS.
+This returns a hash code which is then stored on the Ethereum blockchain.

 The purpose of our project is to have decentralised, transferrable and immutable medical records.